Local Government Study

 History

 The Montana Constitution grants exceptional power to its citizens by affording them the opportunity to review the government structure of all counties and municipalities once every 10 years if they so choose.
 The last time city residents of Bozeman elected to conduct this review was in 2004.
 Currently, the City of Bozeman operates as a charter form of government.
 This means that the city has chosen to adopt self-governing powers that allow it to exercise all power not prohibited by the state constitution, law, or city charter.
-The current Bozeman charter was adopted in 2006 and outlines city operations be conducted in a commission-manager format, whereby the mayor and commissioners are elected at large and then subsequently appoint a city manager to serve as city administrator.
+The current Bozeman charter was adopted in 2006 and outlines that city operations be conducted in a commission-manager format, whereby the mayor and commissioners are elected at large and then subsequently appoint a city manager to serve as city administrator.

 Scope